College of Osteopathic Medicine

 We participate in AACOMAS, the centralized application service for the colleges of osteopathic medicine and adhere to the Applicant Protocol and Admissions Guidelines as adopted by the American Association of Colleges of Osteopathic Medicine and published in the ChooseDO Explorer.
 For AACOMAS application questions or assistance, please visit the AACOMAS Applicant Help Center web site which includes contact information, instructions, and other important details.

 Beginning in May, prospective osteopathic medical students may submit their application through a secure Web server, AACOMAS.
-Be advised that a full AACOMAS application must be e-submitted, completed and verified by February 1, 2024 to be considered for admissions to PCOM/PCOM South Georgia and/or PCOM Georgia.
+Be advised that your full AACOMAS application must be e-submitted and completed by February 1, 2025 and be verified by February 28, 2025 to be considered for admissionto PCOM/PCOM South Georgia and/or PCOM Georgia.

 When each processed application is received by the PCOM Office of Admissions from AACOMAS, applicants will receive an email notification with further instruction and a link to PCOM's application portal.